 When a Regular job opening in the bargaining unit or vacancy in the bargaining unit occurs, notice of such position shall be posted by the Human Resources department for a period of no less than five (5) working days before the position is filled.
-Job openings may be posted within the Court only (usual and customary locations), county-wide web-site or externally or a combination thereof.
-Employer may consider applicants from within the County or may advertise and solicit applicants simultaneously from outside the County.
+Job openings may be posted within the department only (usual and customary locations), county-wide (each department and website) or externally or a combination thereof.
+Except as limited by Article 6.3, the Employer may consider applicants from within the County or may advertise and solicit applicants simultaneously from outside the County.
 The posting shall indicate the salary range for the position, the required or preferred minimum qualifications and/or experience, to whom the position will report and the application process.
 Union positions will be identified as such.

-Reuse of Interview Pool: If a position in the same classification becomes vacant within ninety (90) days of the date of first hire, the appointing authority may select another candidate from the interview pool without reposting the vacancy for five (5) days as described above.
+Reuse of Interview Pool: If a position in the same classification becomes vacant within ninety (90) days of the date of first hire, the appointing authority may select another qualified candidate from the interview pool without reposting the vacancy for five (5) days as described above.

-Reuse of Applicant Pool: If a position in the same classification becomes vacant within ninety (90) days of the date of first hire, the appointing authority may use the existing applicant pool after reposting the vacancy for five (5) days internally, either office/department or county-wide, as described above.
+Reuse of Applicant Pool: The appointing authority may select another qualified candidate from the applicant pool after reposting the vacancy for five (5) days internally.